badgerblockchain/ongoing-resource-bank/A. Bitcoin & Blockchain Basics.md

 ## Mining

 ## Characteristics of Good Currency
-* While there is no definitive rule, there are 10 general concepts that a currency should look to address:
+While there is no definitive rule, there are a handful of general qualities a currency system needs to address:

+ 1. Acceptability
+  * Do others even accept the currency in the first place?
+Because buying groceries with Monopoly money won't cut it for some.
- 1. Durablility
+ 2. Durablility
+  * The currency should not easily deteriorate vhw0peihv0 we
+ 3. Portability
+  * Currency needs to be used so it can be easily and economically transported from one location to the next
+ 4. Recognizable
   *
- 2. Acceptability
+ 5. Stable
   *
- 3.
- 4.
- 5.
- 6.
+ 6. Divisibility
+  *
- 7.
+ 7. Homogeneity
+  *
- 8.
+ 8. Difficult to Counterfiet
- 9.
- 10.
+  *

 ## Hard & Soft Forks